9.4 Common Disease Processes in LTC

 Key Takeaways

-- The CNA never diagnoses — the role is to observe accurately, support the care plan, and report changes to the nurse.
+- The CNA never diagnoses — the role is to observe accurately, support the care plan, recognize emergencies, and report changes to the nurse.

 - Stroke (CVA): use FAST — Face drooping, Arm weakness, Speech difficulty, Time to call for help immediately.

-- Diabetes: report shakiness, sweating, confusion (low sugar) or extreme thirst, frequent urination, fruity breath (high sugar); never give insulin.
+- Diabetes: report shakiness, sweating, and confusion (low sugar) or extreme thirst, frequent urination, and fruity breath (high sugar); never give insulin or cut toenails.

-- Report chest pain, trouble breathing, sudden weakness, seizures, blood in urine/stool, and sudden confusion immediately.
+- Never adjust or remove oxygen for a CHF or COPD resident without nurse direction; report chest pain, trouble breathing, sudden weakness, seizures, and sudden confusion immediately.

 CNA-Level Disease Knowledge